MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/reference/entities/datalakefolderpermission.md

 ## Many-To-One Relationships

-Each Many-To-One relationship is defined by a corresponding One-To-Many relationship with the related entity.
+Each Many-To-One relationship is defined by a corresponding One-To-Many relationship with the related table.
 Listed by **SchemaName**.

 - [lk_datalakefolderpermission_createdby](#BKMK_lk_datalakefolderpermission_createdby)
 - [lk_datalakefolderpermission_createdonbehalfby](#BKMK_lk_datalakefolderpermission_createdonbehalfby)